-Brain scans show that during sleep hippocampus is active and makes brain “train” the information.
+Brain scans show that during sleep hippocampus is active and makes the brain “train” the information.
 Actually, brain activity in certain sleep stages resembles the same activity observed in the moment of learning.
 (S) (S)

 There is some evidence for specific sleep stages for a specific type of memory.
 Yet, we should keep in mind that this is really a line drawn in water and there is still a lot more to learn about the sleep stages and memory.

 Current evidence links especially REM sleep to motor skills training.
 REM is also linked to a brain process called neuroplasticity, which means that REM is important in causing brain structure changes.
 This happens because, during the REM-sleep stage, the genes that help neuroplastic changes to happen are more active.
 Studies have also found that selectively inhibiting only REM sleep and stage 2 sleep, causes impairments in motor learning (S) However, as deep sleep is also important for muscle recovery and the post-exercise muscle growth, and also helps building and strengthening the neuromuscular connections, both sleep stages are important for motor skills training.
 (S) (S)

 Deep Sleep.
 Deep sleep has shown to be especially important for learning facts.
 It has been shown that during the early hours of sleep (deep sleep) there are more sleep spindles in response to more learning.
 (S) (S).